 It must be pointed out that, one has to $~\it{first}~$ solve the gap-equation, eqn.(121) to obtain $ ~t~\equiv~t(\sigma)~$, which is then to be substituted in eqn.(118) to infer the $~\sigma$-dependence of $~U_{0}(\sigma)~$.

 It may be noted that the gap-equation, eqn.(121) is a transcendental equation and its solution exists only when,

-The domain of validity of the effective potential (EP) is thus restricted by the range of $~\sigma^{2}~$ determined by eqn.(122) for any value of $\eta$.
-In particular, in the regime of large-coupling ($~\eta ~\rightarrow~0~$~), the domain of the EP shrinks with $~\eta~$ since $~\sigma^{2} _{min}~\rightarrow 0$ in this limit.
-This is the situation, therefore, of small oscillations about $~\sigma~\simeq~0~$ and it corresponds to the pathological situation when $~|g_{R}|~\rightarrow~\infty$.
-On the other hand, the small coupling regime ($~g_{R}~\rightarrow~0$), which corresponds to $~|\eta|>>~1$, the domain of EP increases with $~\eta~$.
-One can thus summarise that the LO-EP of the symmetric $~g \phi ^{4}~$ theory is reasonable and well behaved unless the renormalized coupling is very large.
-One can thus conclude that a non-trivial and stable theory results in the LO of NGAS provided the $~\it{physical}~$ coupling $~g_{R}~$ is $~\it{not}~$ unusually large.
-We further comment upon the issue of stability of the perturbative vacuum of the theory in the following $~\it{subsection}$.
+The domain of validity for the effective potential (EP) is constrained by the range of $~\sigma^{2}~$ as determined by equation (122) for any given value of $\eta$.
+Specifically, in the regime of large coupling ($~\eta ~\rightarrow~0~$), the domain of the EP diminishes with decreasing $~\eta~$, as $~\sigma^{2} {min}~\rightarrow 0$ in this limit.
+This scenario corresponds to small oscillations around $~\sigma~\simeq~0~$, which is indicative of a pathological situation when $~|g{R}|~\rightarrow~\infty$.
+Conversely, in the small coupling regime ($~g_{R}~\rightarrow~0$), which corresponds to $~|\eta|>>~1$, the domain of the EP expands with increasing $~\eta~$.
+Thus, it can be summarized that the leading-order effective potential (LO-EP) of the symmetric $~g \phi ^{4}~$ theory is reasonable and well-behaved unless the renormalized coupling is excessively large.
+Consequently, one can conclude that a non-trivial and stable theory emerges in the leading order of NGAS provided the $~\it{physical}~$ coupling $~g_{R}~$ is $~\it{not}~$ unusually large.

-To study the stability issue, it is necessary to compute the effective potential based upon the $~\it{perturbative}~$ vacuum (i.e. the vacuum of the free-field theory ).
-This is easily achieved by letting $~M~\rightarrow~m~$.
-Thus starting from eqn.(106) and letting $~M~\rightarrow~m~$ one obtains, after simplification the following expression :
+Further commentary on the stability of the perturbative vacuum of the theory is as follows.
+To examine the stability issue, it is necessary to compute the effective potential based on the $~\it{perturbative}~$ vacuum (i.e., the vacuum of the free-field theory).
+This is achieved by setting $~M~\rightarrow~m~$.
+Thus, starting from equation (106) and letting $~M~\rightarrow~m~$, one obtains, after simplification, the following expression:

 In the above,$~<{\cal H}_{0}>_{P}~$ denotes $~<0|{\cal H}_{0}|0>~$ i.e. VEV of $~{\cal H}_{0}~$ in the $~\it{perturbative}~$ vacuum state ; and $~\bar{I}_{n}~\equiv~I_{n}(m^{2})$.
 By definition, the effective-potential based upon the perturbative vacuum denoted by $~U^{P}(\sigma)~$ is identified with $~<{\cal H}_{0}>_{P}~$.
 Hence one obtains :